 Think about the perils of being a tree!
 With a massive trunk held high in the air, trees are vulnerable to attack and upset.
 Despite this, they are one of the dominant growth forms in most regions, and therefore the first to intercept the sun's energy.
 By examining how different trees grow, one gains a beginning of an understanding of the evolutionary struggle to reach great heights.
 Many trees have distinctly different terminal and side branches, in others there is essentially no difference.
 Some trees have no "terminal" branches at all, but nevertheless manage to be forest canopy trees (e.g. elms and hemlocks).
 Consider how these different growth forms suit different trees in nature.

-Woody plants have provided humans with numerous resources throughout history.
-While wood and fibre for building, transportation, tools, and fuel come first to mind, there are a number of other products as well.
-Many woody plants produce nuts and fruit, or nectar for honey.
+Woody plants have provided humans with innumerable benefits throughout history.
+Food, shelter, shade, and massive ecosystem contributions.
+Many woody plants produce nuts and fruit, or nectar for honey, and provide habitat for wildlife.
 The vast storehouse of biochemical compounds found in different species has been used for medicines by cultures worldwide.
-The cultivation of plants for created landscapes can be traced back to early recorded history.
-Garden design has functioned to moderate severe environments from extremes of temperature, wind, noise, and glare, as well as to create visual beauty.
+Wood and fibre for building, transportation, tools, and fuel may come to mind.
+The cultivation of plants for created landscapes and gardens can be traced back to early recorded history.
+Canopy benefits include measurable reduction of air pollution, carbon sequestration, energy savings due to shading, increased home values, stormwater runoff reduction, and measurable cooling effects.